Obarun/66/doc/66-shutdown.md

 ## Notes

 The **-f** and **-F** exist for compatibility reasons.
-The LSB sepcification says they are used to advise the system to skip or enforce a `fsck` after rebooting.
+The LSB specification says they are used to advise the system to skip or enforce a `fsck` after rebooting.
 But they are only advisory and for decades now systems have used other methods of evaluating whether they should perform filesystem checks so these options are largely obsolete nowadays.